CompleteUnityDeveloper2/4_Argon_Assault/README.md

 2. Set pitch based also on control throw.
 3. Set yaw based on screen position.
 4. Set roll based on control throw.

+### 17 Time To Tweak And Tune ###
+1. Tune rail speed and camera FOV.
+2. Tune ship speed, rolls, clamps.
+3. Note about 16:9 aspect ratio in game window.
+4. Tweak the rail position to give the feeling of speed.